Head Start & Early Head Start Program Update

 Quality early childhood education is essential for success throughout a child’s life.
 Enrolling your 3 to 5 year-old child in preschool can give them the school-readiness skills to prepare them for kindergarten.
 Children who have an IEP and different health needs are welcome and included in all center activities.

-Early Head Start’s family-driven philosophy empowers parents and care-givers to support and nurture their children.
-This home-based program for pregnant mothers and families with infants and toddlers up to age 3 involves weekly ninety-minute visits in your home as well as twice-monthly group events.
+Early Head Start’s family-driven philosophy empowers parents and caregivers to support and nurture their children.
+The home-based program for pregnant mothers and families with infants and toddlers up to age 3 involves weekly ninety-minute visits in your home as well as twice-monthly group events.
 Your home visitor will support you with learning and setting goals around your child’s development through fun activities.
+The center-based program for toddlers ages 16 months to 3 years old provides a high-quality, small group classroom to help your child learn and grow.

 Am I Eligible?